 Cobo Arena, once one of Detroit’s premier sports and entertainment venues, is finding a new life as part of Cobo Center’s transformation.

-In its new form, it will become the region’s premier banquet and event space, complete with a hydraulic lift stage to allow for dramatic vehicle introductions rising from the floor below.
+In its new form, it has become the region’s premier banquet and event space, complete with a lift stage to allow for dramatic vehicle introductions rising from the floor below.
 Downtown Detroit is the backdrop through a giant glass wall and terrace.
 The glass-enclosed pre-function space to the south offers panoramic views of both the Detroit River and our international neighbors in Windsor, Ontario.
-On the lower level, additional meeting and breakout rooms will support a variety of events, providing convention and event organizers with new, exciting options for their attendees.
+On the lower level, additional meeting and breakout rooms support a variety of events, providing convention and event organizers with new, exciting options for their attendees.

-On the other side of the new atrium, existing meeting and conference areas are also being re-invented to meet the needs of today’s event planners and their guests for more flexible and efficient spaces.
-Walls are becoming windows, celebrating Detroit’s historic relationship with its river and its key position on an international border.
-This redesign offers new options for pre-function activities in a dramatic environment, and the rooms themselves are being renovated to meet the needs of today’s digital and connected attendee for flexible and effective work and meeting spaces.
+On the other side of the new atrium, existing meeting and conference areas are also re-invented to meet the needs of today’s event planners and their guests for more flexible and efficient spaces.
+Walls became windows, celebrating Detroit’s historic relationship with its river and its key position on an international border.
+This redesign offers new options for pre-function activities in a dramatic environment, and the rooms themselves are renovated to meet the needs of today’s digital and connected attendee for flexible and effective work and meeting spaces.